blakewood84/flutter-sweet-captcha/README.md

 # sweet_captcha

-A Captcha project inspired by the old Sweet Captcha solver.
+A captcha project inspired by the old Sweet Captcha solver.

 ### Preview: